rouskinlab/seismic-rna/src/userdocs/install/index.rst

 .. _install_dependencies:

-Appendix 1: Install the dependencies of SEISMIC-RNA
+Appendix 1: Install the dependencies of SEISMIC-RNA with or without Conda
 ================================================================================

 Although most dependencies of SEISMIC-RNA are available from pip, four are not: